theartofcomputerprogramming/meetup/README.md

 We wrap up **MMIX**!

 Two programs that print output complete our introduction to **MMIX**.
-This lets us tackle some early sections in Chapters 2 and 5 right away.
-We'll swing back to cover the few remaining **MMIX** features like subroutines and coroutines as needed.
+This lets us tackle basic algorithms and data structures from Chapters 2 and 5 right away.
+We'll swing back at some point to cover the few remaining **MMIX** features like subroutines and coroutines as needed.

 We'll first look at the requisite "Hello World" program.
 It's short and sweet.
 Then there's a program to compute some small primes and print them in a table.
+It introduces some interesting features of **MMIX** assembly like local symbols and symbolic expressions.

 After the break, we'll do some exercises and step through the programs in the MMIX Visual Dbeugger (https://mmix.cs.hm.edu/mmixvd)